-HEAD OF DEPARTMENT: Miss J Challis (jchallis@greshams.com)
+(Higher and Standard Level) HEAD OF DEPARTMENT: Miss J Challis (jchallis@greshams.com)

 Entry Requirements Grade 6 in GCSE Spanish or equivalent Where next?
 It is impossible to list all the jobs that studying Spanish facilitates.
 The ability to communicate fluently is a vital skill in almost all areas of professional life.
 Language specific jobs such as teaching, translation, diplomacy, foreign affairs, journalism, publishing, advertising, the civil service, and tourism spring immediately to mind and a language is obviously highly desirable in the business, economic and commercial world with the internationalisation/globalisation of many companies.
 Obviously, speaking Spanish would also enable you to work abroad, providing more possibilities and options in the currently very competitive job market and its importance and continued growth is undeniable.
+Studying Spanish for the IB Diploma gives you access to a range of university courses and fits alongside a huge variety of subjects if you wish to study it as a main or joint subject, giving you the opportunity to spend part of your degree abroad.
+In addition to this, studying Spanish not only enables you to develop your analytical skills and linguistic accuracy but also enables pupils to express themselves in a persuasive manner.
+Spanish is the second most spoken language by native speakers in the world and the third most used language on the internet and as such, Spanish is not just a means of communication but a gateway to numerous opportunities.